SpriteLink/NIPAP/nipap/nipap-passwd.man.rst

     -t, --trusted
     	Mark user as trusted.
 A trusted user will be able to impersonate other users

+    --no-trusted
+        Mark user as not trusted.
+This is typically used to negate --trusted when modifying an existing user

     -r, --readonly
     	Give the user read-only permissions, i.e. the user is not able to edit anything

+    --no-readonly
+        Mark user as not readonly.
+This is typically used to negate --readonly when modifying an existing user

     -f DB_FILE, --file=DB_FILE
     	Use the specified file as SQLite database file